ivanhanigan/whocc-cchia-draft-website/about.md

 ---
-name: started-a-site-with-jekyll
+name: about
 layout: default
-title: Started a site with Jekyll
+title: About this site
 ---

 Hello there this is a new page.